gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

   - The collaborator is doing in-memory instructions that finish within milliseconds.
   - The collaborator is going to be a [fake](http://xunitpatterns.com/Fake%20Object.html) that will be replaced by a real system later.
   - The collaborator is inside the application boundary.
-  - The collaborator is not interacting with an expensive system such as a database or a webservice.
+  - The collaborator is not interacting with an expensive system such as a database or a web service.
 - The call to the collaborator is not a notification[^Notification].

-[^Notification]: A Notification a.k.a 'fire and forget' is a type of a relation between objects where one object just notifies another.
+[^Notification]: A Notification a.k.a 'fire and forget' is a type of relationship between objects where one object just notifies another.
 I first read the Term in the [GOOS Book](http://www.growing-object-oriented-software.com/).
 To test notifications we prefer to use mocks or spies.

 #### Advantages